-Rakesh M. Suri, MD, is Chief of Staff and Chief of Thoracic & Cardiovascular Surgery at Cleveland Clinic Abu Dhabi.
-In his role, Dr. Suri oversees the management of Cleveland Clinic Abu Dhabi’s 30+ medical and surgical specialties, as well as leading the team of cardiothoracic and vascular surgeons.
+Rakesh M. Suri, MD, is Chief Executive Officer, and Chief of Thoracic & Cardiovascular Surgery at Cleveland Clinic Abu Dhabi.
+In his role, Dr. Suri oversees the hospital’s overall strategy and effective operation, as well as leading the team of cardiothoracic and vascular surgeons.
 He also serves as Professor of Surgery at Cleveland Clinic Lerner College of Medicine.

 Prior to Cleveland Clinic Abu Dhabi, Dr. Suri spent 12 years at Mayo Clinic, where he served as a consultant in the Division of Cardiovascular Surgery, Professor of Surgery, and Chair of the Enterprise Robotic Practice, among other education- and innovation-oriented roles.

 Dr. Suri brings a commitment to his patients and surgical innovation, a passion for research and an enthusiasm for teaching others.